mobingilabs/docs/mobingi-alm/alm-template/alm-template-reference.md

 Reserved key name, not supported yet.

-Currently, a new VPC will be created with every ALM-template execution and the default VPC has a fixed CIDR range of **10.0.0.0/16** and you cannot customize it at the moment, so when you specifying your subnets please make sure the CIDR setting for your subnets are sitting within the VPC CIDR range.
+Currently, a new VPC will be created with every ALM Template execution and the default VPC has a fixed CIDR range of **10.0.0.0/16** and you cannot customize it at the moment, so when you specifying your subnets please make sure the CIDR setting for your subnets are sitting within the VPC CIDR range.

 For GCP, all deployments use the region's default public network.
 For GCP's predefined network ranges, you can refer to this [page](https://cloud.google.com/vpc/docs/vpc#ip-ranges).